top of page

 2015, Il Senso di Corpo, Albertina Academy of fine arts, Turin, Italy

-2016, VDNH, Architecture biennale, Venice, Italy
+2016, VDNH, Venice Biennale, Venice, Italy

 2016, Russian Artists Venice Biennale Participants, Saint-Petersburg, Russia